borntofrappe/game-development/00 Pong/Pong 6/README.md

 end
 ```

-Once more, this allows `main.lua` to reposition the ball with a cleaner syntax
+Once more, this allows `main.lua` to reposition the ball with a cleaner syntax.

 ```lua
 if gameState == 'waiting'